Louise-LuLin/pagebackup2.github.io/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---
 :wave: **Bio**: Hi, I'm Lu.
-I am currently a tenure-track assistant professor in the College of Information Sciences and Technology, [Penn State University](https://ist.psu.edu/){:target="_blank"} starting 2022 Fall.
-Prior to that, I received my Ph.D. in Computer Science at [University of Virginia](https://engineering.virginia.edu/departments/computer-science){:target="_blank"} in 2022, under supervision of Dr. [Hongning Wang](http://www.cs.virginia.edu/~hw5x/){:target="_blank"}.
-I recieved my M.s. and B.S. in 2017 and 2014 respectively, from Computer Science at [Beihang University](http://scse.buaa.edu.cn/English/About/College_Introduction.htm){:target="_blank"}.
+I am currently a tenure-track assistant professor in the College of Information Sciences and Technology, Penn State University starting 2022 Fall.
+Prior to that, I received my Ph.D. in Computer Science at University of Virginia in 2022, under supervision of Dr. Hongning Wang.
+I recieved my M.s. and B.S. in 2017 and 2014 respectively, from Computer Science at Beihang University.
 I have also interned at Didi Lab, LinkedIn and Pinterest Lab.
 <!--  -->